 \subsection{Performance comparison}

-We compare the proposed method to GET and MET on $k$-MST using the R package \textit{gSeg} \citep{chu2019asymptotic} with $k = [\sqrt{n}]$, the method using Bayesian-type statistic based on the shortest Hamiltonian path \citep{shi2017consistent} (SWR), the method based on Fr\'echet means and variances \citep{dubey2020frechet} (DM).
-We also compare with three interpoint distance-based methods, the widely used distance-based method E-Divisive (ED) \citep{matteson2014nonparametric} implemented in the R package \textit{ecp}, and the other two methods proposed recently by \cite{li2020asymptotic} and \cite{nie2021weighted}. \cite{li2020asymptotic} proposed four statistics and we compare the statistic $C_{2N}$ that had the satisfactory performance in most of their simulation settings. \cite{nie2021weighted} proposed three test statistics, which preform well for location change, scale change and general change, respectively.
-Here we compare with their statistic $S_3$, which they concluded to have relative robust performance across various alternative.
-For fairness, the $p$-values of these methods are decided by $1,000$ permutations.
+We compare RING-CPD to GET and MET on $k$-MST with $k = [n^{0.5}]$, the graph-based method on the shortest Hamiltonian path \cite{shi2017consistent} (SWR), the method based on Fr\'echet means and variances \cite{dubey2020frechet} (DM).
+We also compare three interpoint distance-based methods, the widely used distance-based method E-Divisive (ED) \cite{matteson2014nonparametric} implemented in the R package \textit{ecp}, and the other two methods proposed recently by \cite{li2020asymptotic} and \cite{nie2021weighted}. \cite{li2020asymptotic} proposed four statistics and we compare the statistic $C_{2N}$ that had a satisfactory performance in most of their simulation settings. \cite{nie2021weighted} proposed three statistics, which perform well for location change, scale change, and general change, respectively.
+Here we compare with their statistic $S_3$, which they concluded to have relatively robust performance across various alternatives.
+For fairness, the $p$-values of all these methods are approximated by $1,000$ random permutations.